shasso/app/server/data/README.md

-# Server Data Configuration
+# Server Data Configuration & Search System

-This directory contains JSON files that define the available options for select fields in the metadata editor and documentation for the search system.
+This directory contains JSON files that define the available options for select fields in the metadata editor, along with comprehensive documentation for the advanced search system.

 ## Configuration Files